AI-4-atmosphere-remote-sensing/satellite_collocation/examples/README.md

 This example explains how to run the collocation code on AWS.

 Prerequisites:
+1. The user has AWS account and credentials to run Lambda functions.
-1. The AWS EC2 instance with the collocation code is running.
+2. The user has access to an AWS EC2 instance where the collocation code can execute.